Glenn409/liri-node-app/README.md

 LIRI BOT

 - LIRI BOT is a basic node application that makes api calls to spotify, OMDB, or Bandsintown and returns results based on your search.
+Then saves all results inside a log.txt file.

 - LIRI BOT uses
     - node.js